 Unlike a temporary bridge, this implant-supported bridge won’t damage your other teeth.
 Implants also stabilize the entire structure, making it more functional.
 Unlike a cemented bridge, an implant-supported bridge will not come loose or wiggle around, so it is much stronger.
 It’s better for your bones, too.
 The bone around temporary bridges often shrinks back, leading to an uneven and unattractive smile.
 Implants, on the other hand, fully integrate with the bone, which keeps everything intact and healthy.

 Multiple tooth implants are also easier to keep clean and sanitary.
 The metal around traditional bridges can become exposed when the gums recede, and the cement sometimes washes out, leaving gaps.
 These problems are not only unattractive but also dangerous breeding grounds for bacteria and infection.
 Essentially, your implant-supported bridge will be a complete and permanent replacement for your original teeth and should look and feel so natural you’ll forget they’re there.

-A. Full-mouth dental implants are certainly a good option for many people who need to have all of their teeth replaced.
+Full-mouth dental implants are certainly a good option for many people who need to have all of their teeth replaced.
 The procedure is obviously more extensive, but it uses the same basic method of an implant-supported bridge.
-Dr. Gallardo or Dr. Lamas will be able to advise you on your specific options after an examination.
+Dr. Gallardo will be able to advise you on your specific options after an examination.

-A. Since the implants go into the bone itself, patients must wait until bone growth is complete before having the procedure done.
+Since the implants go into the bone itself, patients must wait until bone growth is complete before having the procedure done.
 This typically happens around the end of adolescence.
 Temporary solutions are always available, however.
-Dr. Gallardo or Dr. Lamas can advise you as to your best options until your bones are fully developed and ready for the implants.
+Dr. Gallardo can advise you as to your best options until your bones are fully developed and ready for the implants.